 The new single-family residences will add perhaps 70,000 people or more to that region.
 Once finished, the West Villages of North Port will be larger than the cities of Sarasota and Venice combined.
 However, they are working on new communities as well.
 Therefore, it will be a never-ending race.

-Two-thirds of the homes will be in the city limit of North Port, the other third will be in Sarasota County with a Venice address.
+o-thirds of the homes will be in the city limit of North Port, the other third will be in Sarasota County with a Venice address.
 Does it make a difference?
 Not really, but some people would prefer to be a part of Venice because it “sounds” better than North Port.
 Oh, get over it, people……

 In fact, when the US postal service asked the residents of Island Walk whether they wanted a North Port or a Venice address, they decided to go with a Venice address.
 At least in a letter, it looks as if Island Walk is an extension of Venice, but it is not.

 The West Villages of North Port will have more than condos, townhouses, villas, and single-family homes.
 Commercial development is a big part of the next phases.
 Part of the business activity will be along US 41, but there will be another corridor parallel to River Road.
-3 million square feet of commercial space has already been approved with more to come.
+3 million square feet of commercial space have already been approved with more to come.